isomerpages/ogp-dunman/index.md

   关怀 • 服务 • 引领
 image: /images/Homepage/dhs.jpg
 permalink: /
-notification: "DHS e-Open House: 20 May 2023 (Sat).
-More info will be available on our website soon."
+notification: Our e-Open House microsite will be available online from 20 May (Sat) to 31 May (Wed).
 sections:
   - hero:
       background: /images/Homepage/homepage slider.gif